guipmenezes/guipmenezes/README.md

 ### Hi there 👋, My name is Guilherme
-#### I am a Java Fullstack Developer
+#### I am a Fullstack Developer

-I'm from Brazil, and I do Software Development, specializing in back-end with Java.
+I'm from Brazil, and I do Software Development, specializing in back-end.
 I really enjoy learning everything about technology, especially the development of applications for the cloud, and Message Oriented Middlewares.

 ## Skills and experience:
 - ☕ Java